luxtelos/adaptive-book-hygience-poc/docs/qbo-integration-architecture-updated.md

 ## Executive Summary

-Updated architecture design for QuickBooks Online API integration using **cookie-based token management** instead of Supabase storage.
-This approach simplifies the architecture while maintaining security and functionality.
+Updated architecture design for QuickBooks Online API integration using **local-cors-proxy** for simple CORS handling and direct QBO API communication.
+The main integration issue was resolved by fixing the query endpoint request format to use GET with URL parameters instead of POST with JSON body.

 ## Updated Architecture Overview